linhtran1003/fc-barcelona-performance-analysis/README.md

 **Limitations:**

 - Limited dataset granularity: match-level stats and player-level contributions are not considered
-- Partial of financial data are unavailable or approximate. (e.g: Squad Cost Limit from 2014-2018)
+- Partial of financial data are unavailable or approximate. (e.g., Squad Cost Limit from 2014-2018)

 **Future Work:**